Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: The small fppf site of an and Kato's Kummer-flat site

 Then the induced morphism of topoi $(F_{*}, F^{-1})\colon \sh\cD \arr \sh\cC$ is an equivalence. \end{lemma}

-The fact that $F$ is continuous follows from Lemma~\ref{infty.products}.
+The fact that $F$ is continuous follows from Lemma~\ref{infty.products} {and Proposition \ref{kfl.morphisms}}.
 Showing that it is cocontinuous amounts to proving that for any Kummer-flat map $Z\to X$, any covering $\{\cA_{j}\to \infroot{Z}\}$ of the corresponding object in $\infroot{X}\fppf$ can be refined by the family of maps $\{\infroot{Z_{i}}\to \infroot{Z}\}$, for some Kummer-flat covering $\{Z_{i}\to Z\}$.
 Clearly this will follow from \refpart{lem:criterion-equivalence-topoi}{4} applied to $Z$ in place of $X$.

-Part~\refpart{lem:criterion-equivalence-topoi}{2} (local faithfulness) follows directly from Corollary \ref{thm:equivalence1}, and part~\refpart{lem:criterion-equivalence-topoi}{3} (local fullness) from Corollary~\ref{cor:kummer->logarithmic}, that implies that every morphism $\infroot{Z}\arr \infroot{Y}$ in $\infroot{X}\fppf$ comes from a morphism $Z\to Y$ of logarithmic schemes.
+Part~\refpart{lem:criterion-equivalence-topoi}{2} (local faithfulness) follows directly from Theorem \ref{thm:equivalence1}, which implies that if two morphisms of fine saturated logarithmic schemes $Z\to Y$ induce equivalent morphisms $\infroot{Z}\to \infroot{Y}$, then they coincide, and part~\refpart{lem:criterion-equivalence-topoi}{3} (local fullness) from Corollary~\ref{cor:kummer->logarithmic}, that implies that every morphism $\infroot{Z}\arr \infroot{Y}$ in $\infroot{X}\fppf$ comes from a morphism $Z\to Y$ of logarithmic schemes. {In fact, in both instances the adjective ``local'' can be removed, but this is not needed to apply the lemma}.
 All that is left is to prove \refpart{lem:criterion-equivalence-topoi}{4}.

 We do it in the form of the following lemma, which therefore will conclude the proof.